rbutl0215/probability-trees/README.md

 app.js shows how you might initialize and search for a particular value.
 After all this, I can happily report the answer is 12, more specifically 12 consecutive dinners of 3 people randomly selected from a group of 6 where 1 person is sick would result in a >99% chance of all 6 contracting the disease assuming 100% chance of transmission from the dinner.

 You can use this repo to construct an recursive probability tree and traverse the tree to find the probability of a given event.

+## File Description

+##### treeNode.ts

+Defines the class for TreeNode

+##### creator.ts

+Defines the class for TreeCreator.
+This class constructs a probability tree with n nodes based on a specified tree height and a node map passed in at the time of initialization.
+The node map should be a Map with the type `<number, Node[]>` where `Node` is an object with `value` and `probability`.
+Another way to think about the map is a dictionary that defines for every possible node what the descendants of that node should be.

+##### nodeMapper.ts

+Defines the node map to be used for the specific problem described above.
+You can replace this function to define your own probability tree structure.

+##### calculateProbability.ts

+Defines the class for ProbabilityCalculator.
+This class will determine the probability of a given event at a specified height of a tree as defined by the TreeNode class in treeNode.ts.
+The calculateProbability function can be called on any node in the tree, but it is will usually be called on the initial node of the tree.

+##### app.ts

+Here we create a function that can construct a tree to a desired height and calculate the probability of a given event at the desired height.
+We then run that function in a loop that increases the height of the tree during each execution.
+Once we reach 0.99 probability of our desired value, we exit the loop.
+Each execution of the loop logs the current height and the probability of the desired event.